 3. Memorize and Practice

-Memorizing and practicing your speech is key to being an effective and captivating orator.
+Memorizing and practicing your speech is key to being an effective orator.
 The National Park Service has created a list of tips for memorization and tips for public speaking.
-You can also get tips from the Columbian Orator, a classic lesson book that Frederick Douglass used when he learned how to give speeches.
+You can also get tips from The Columbian Orator, a classic lesson book that Frederick Douglass used when he learned how to give speeches.
 Want to get an idea of how the judges will evaluate your speech?
-See the judge's criteria.
+See the judges' criteria.